-The Akan culture is one of the oldest and the richest culture of Africa.
-The traditional Akan society is one of the few matrilineal societies on the continent.
+The Akan culture is one of the oldest and richest cultures in Africa and is one of the few matrilineal societies left on the continent.

-Women have their place in the Akan culture.
-They are present in the Akan religion.
-For the Akan people, GOD is at the same time male and female.
-"Nyame" is the male part of GOD.
-"Ngame" is the female part of GOD.
-The "abosom" (spirit) Asase Ye Duru, the divinity of Mother Earth, represents the importance of nature in the human life.
-Akan women are "akamfo" or priestesses.
+Women have their place in the Akan culture and are also part of the Akan religion.
+For the Akan people, GOD is both male and female.
+Nyame is the male part of GOD, while Ngame is the female part of GOD.
+The Abosom (spirit) Asase Ye Duru, the divinity of Mother Earth, represents the importance of nature in human life.

-Akan women occupy predominant positions in the society.
-They are at the center of the economy and participate in politics.
-In the Akan state, the traditional decision-making process is bicephal.
-The Asantehene or King rules together with the Asantehema or the Queen mother.
-She is one of the most powerful personalities in the Akan political hierarchy as she chooses the next Asantehene (the King), the royal throne being passed down through the mother´s line.
-The Asantehema advises the Asantehene and makes sure that the women´s positions on an issue are presented to the King and are considered in the decision-making process.
-Akan women have political obligations.
-They play a role in the legislative and judicial processes.
+Akan women occupy predominant positions in society.
+They are at the centre of the economy and also play a political role.
+In the Akan state, the Asantehene (the King) rules together with the Asantehema (the Queen Mother).
+She is one of the most powerful personalities in the Akan political hierarchy as she chooses the next Asantehene, the royal throne being passed down through the mother’s line.
+The Asantehema advises the Asantehene and ensures that the women’s positions on an issue are always highlighted and considered in the decision-making process.
+Akan women have political obligations, as they also play a role in the legislative and judicial processes.

-Akan women were also warriors.
-They took part in military operations against the British colonizer.
-Queen mother Yaa Asantewaa of the Ashanti Empire led the last British-Asante battle (the Golden stool battle) in 1900.
-For several months, she successfully resisted the foreign army before being captured and sent into exile to the Seychelles.
+Akan women were also warriors and participated in military campaigns against the British colonialists.
+Queen Mother Yaa Asantewaa led the Ashanti Empire in their final battle against the British (the War of the Golden Stool) in 1900.
+She successfully resisted the British onslaught for several months before being captured and exiled to the Seychelles.

-Aflé Bijoux is proudly inspired by the Akan culture as it has always paid respect to women.
-Akan women are independent, strong and powerful.
-Aflé Bijoux vehiculates this message by presenting unique creations that foster self-confidence.
+Aflé Bijoux is proudly inspired by the Akan culture, which has always venerated women.
+Akan women are independent, strong and powerful, and Aflé Bijoux articulates this message by presenting unique creations that foster self-confidence.